BradlyeG/pico_mqtt_signinator/README.md

 ## TODO
 Configure TLS

-Refactor terminal app to something more useful
+Refactor terminal app to a GUI tool for better administration of signs

-  Custom text input and color

-  Quick options for status display (Out of office, busy, on a call, etc)

-  Eventually build options for provisioning more signs (input board type and display parameters, output code.py)

-Add some energy saving features

-  automatically turn off at a certain time

-  tune to balance refresh / to poll time (less radio polling = more time microcontroller is in a low power state)
+Create Provision GUI tool to quickly create new signs

+Bedtime (blank at certain time/wake back up)